alexgenaud/forcerror/README.md

 So, with only a megabyte of heap space, the JVM may run out of memory before the Main loop even starts.
-Most JVMs will crash early if the max heap size is less than a few megabytes (2050 kilobytes for me, to be exact).
+Most JVMs will crash early if the max heap size is less than a few megabytes (2049 kilobytes for me, to be exact).
-We can test this by setting Xmx jvmArg incredibly low in build.gradle:

-    jvmArgs += "-Xmx1k" // Way too small max heap

-Or even
+We can modify the heap size in build.gradle (line 31) by setting Xmx jvmArg below and above 2000k (give or take a few hundred) and recompiling with 'gradle jar'.

-    jvmArgs += "-Xmx1000k" // Probably still too low
+    jvmArgs += "-Xmx1500k" // Probably too low

-But

-    jvmArgs += "-Xmx5000k" // Should start on most (v) machines
+However, rather than editing the source code and build configuration, the heap size can be set (-Xmx) and the jar can be executed directly from the command line:

+     $ java -Xmx2500k -jar build/libs/forcerror.jar 0 0 4

-After discovering the bare minimum maximum heap size, plus a bit more, we can test memory allocation.
-In forcerror.App.java we can increase the DATA_SIZE (the size of 32 bit integer array) and run again.
+After discovering the bare minimum heap size, we can test memory allocation.

-    static final int WHILE_LOOPS = 1;
-    static final int RECURSE_LOOPS = 1;
-    static final int DATA_SIZE = 1000000;
+The following command will initialize a 2500 kilobyte heap and one while loop (no recursion) initializing four megabytes of unused data.

+     $ java -Xmx2500k -jar build/libs/forcerror.jar 1 0 4004004

-If we constrained the heap size to the bare minimum, then a million integers (4 MB) in a single loop will surely crash the JVM.
+If we constrained the heap size to the bare minimum, then four megabytes will surely crash a JVM with a smaller heap.

 ### StackOverFlowError